Cognitive rehabilitation exercises are a great way to improve and preserve cognitive function after TBI.

 After a TBI, it is especially important to exercise your brain so that you can engage neuroplasticity, which is your brain’s natural ability to rewire itself.

-You can do so through using several different cognitive exercises which challenge your brain to think in unique ways, causing it to create new neural pathways.
+You can do so by practicing several different cognitive rehabilitation exercises that challenge your brain to think in unique ways, causing it to create new neural pathways.

 Attention and Concentration Exercises for TBI Patients